Garden waste collections are taking place again, after a short break in service due to COVID-19.

 All other customers will need to sign up and pay.

 The easiest way to pay is by annual direct debit or a one off payment by credit or debit card.
 The payment will be taken out of your bank on the 10th or 24th of the month you sign up.
 If you have previously paid at a PayPoint or Post Office with a personalised barcode and now wish to pay by card or direct debit, please disregard your barcode letter and sign up below.

 To pay by cash or cheque, you will need to sign up and print off a voucher containing a barcode, or save it to your phone or device, and take this to a post office or PayPoint to make your payment.

 In-cab technology tells our garden waste team who has paid so there’s no need to display a sticker, but you’ll need to put your house number clearly on your brown bin.

 Your collection day

 Ensure your bin lid is down and the bin is not overloaded or contaminated.
-Check the list below to see what can and can’t go in your brown bin.
+Please don’t put garden waste in your green or blue bin.

 We are strongly discouraging bonfires to get rid of your garden waste.
 Not only can bonfires cause unnecessary callouts for the Fire Service, smoke can be harmful for any vulnerable neighbours such as those who are self-isolating because they are high risk or have a suspected or confirmed case of COVID-19 and also children, older people and those with breathing and heart conditions.
 Please look into composting garden waste at the Recycle Me New website (opens in new window).
 For more information about bonfires and smoke control visit our pollution webpage.